 МСМ ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 4 4.6 Maintenance Plans for Stormwater Structural Controls Yes, as part of the goal to ensure long-term operation and maintenance of private stormwater structural controls, an annual review of post-construction SOPs and ordinances was completed.
 No changes or resolutions were needed.
-5 5.1 Municipal Operations Inventory Yes, keeping a current inventory of city properties, permits and facilities reduces the potential for pollutants to enter storm drains or subsequent surface waters.
+5 5.1 Municipal Operations Inventory Yes, keeping a current inventory of City properties, permits and facilities ensures the potential of discharged pollutants into storm drains or subsequent surface waters is reduced or eliminated.
 5 5.2 SPCC Facilities Yes, SPCC plans are currently in compliance and are maintained for all applicable departments: College Station Utilities, Public Works, and Water Services.
-SPCC plans provide spill response and clean-up procedures for each specific location and their subsequent activities that utilize oil products.
-5 5.3 Multi-Sector Permitted Facilities Yes, various city facilities, namely industrial types like wastewater treatment plants (WWTPs), require authorization to discharge stormwater under the TXR050000 Multi-Sector General Permit .
-The city will ensure these facilities are appropriately permitted and in full compliance with the TXR050000 requirements in order to prevent the discharge of pollutants into the stormwater system.
-5 5.4 ASTs and USTs Yes, a list of city-owned storage tanks is a helpful resource when assessing possible hazards to surrounding surface waters.
+SPCC plans provide the response and clean-up procedures for each specific location and their subsequent activities utilizing oil products.
+5 5.3 Multi-Sector Permitted Facilities Yes, various City facilities, namely industrial activities like wastewater treatment plants (WWTPs), require authorization to discharge stormwater under the TXR050000 Multi-Sector General Permit .
+The City will ensure these facilities are appropriately permitted and in full compliance with the TXR050000 requirements in order to prevent the discharge of pollutants into the stormwater system.
+5 5.4 ASTs and USTs Yes, a list of City-owned storage tanks is a helpful resource when assessing possible hazards to surrounding surface waters.
 Above and Underground Storage Tanks regularly house hazardous chemicals with the ability to significantly damage the environment.
-If tanks become compromised and leak, pollutant discharges can enter the MS4 and/or surrounding waterbodies.
-Maintaining the locations of these storage tanks within the city aids in locating possible sources of illicit discharges.
-5 5.5 Pollutant Inventory at Municipal Facilities Identifying potential stormwater pollutants stored at city-owned facilities allows the city to prevent, prepare, and adequately respond to spills.
+If tanks become compromised and leak, discharges of pollutants can occur into the MS4 or directly into surrounding waterbodies.
+Maintaining the locations of these storage tanks within the City aids in locating possible sources of illicit discharges.
+5 5.5 Pollutant Inventory at Municipal Facilities Identifying potential stormwater pollutants stored at City-owned facilities allows the City to prevent, prepare, and adequately respond to spills.
 5 5.6 SOPs for High Priority Facilities Yes, by establishing guidelines and standards for municipal facilities and operations, the risk of stormwater pollution from high priority facilities is decreased.